 Fort Lauderdale Airport FLL

 The Fort Lauderdale International Airport is located in Broward County, Florida, United States.
 The airport is commonly referred to by its airport code as FLL, and is one of the three airports serving the Miami-Fort Lauderdale metropolitan area.
 FLL airport is located 3 miles southwest of downtown Fort Lauderdale and 21 miles north of Miami.
 Local cities nearby served by the FLL airport include Fort Lauderdale, Hollywood and Dania Beach.
-In terms of passenger traffic, Fort Lauderdale airport is the 18th busiest airport in the United States.
+In terms of passenger traffic, Fort Lauderdale airport is the 18th busiest airport in the United States, which is no surprise given its proximity to Port Evergaldes, a world-renown cruise port.
 In 2019, the FLL processed over 36 million passengers.

 Fort Lauderdale airport operates close to 700 flights daily, including domestic and international flights, providing international and long-haul flights to almost all popular destinations in the world, including Europe, North America, Asia, Middle East, South America and Scandinavia.